aiadvocates/pytorchblitz/build-model/model.md

 In the below example, for our FashionMNIT image dataset, we are using a `Sequential` container from class [torch.nn.Sequential](https://pytorch.org/docs/stable/generated/torch.nn.Sequential.html) that allows us to define the model layers inline.
 The neural network modules layers will be added to it in the order they are passed in.

 Another way this model could be bulid is with a class using [nn.Module](https://pytorch.org/docs/stable/generated/torch.nn.Module.html).
-We will break down each of these step below.
+We will break down each of these step of the model below.

 Inline Example: